smithy-lang/smithy-rs/design/src/server/middleware.md

     .build();
 ```

-This middleware is transforms the operations HTTP requests and responses.
+This middleware transforms the operations HTTP requests and responses.

 ### D) Operation Specific Model Middleware

-A model layer can be applied to specific operations.
+A "model layer" can be applied to specific operations.

 ```rust
 // A handler `Service`.